fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/setup/add-fast-js-to-page.md

-# Install Step 2: Use fast.js
+# Setup Step 2: Use Fast.js

 ## Part 1: Add a fast.js to Your Product Page